xaya/libxayagame/ships/README.md

 This will create a new channel, whose ID will be the transaction ID of the move that created it.
 There will be only one person in it initially, waiting for a second player to join.

+#### Joining a Channel

+If a channel has only one participant, any (other) player may join it.
+To do so, they should send a move of this form:

+    {"j": {"id": CHANNEL-ID, "addr": ADDRESS}}

+As with creating a channel, `ADDRESS` is the signing address the player wishes to use within the channel.  `CHANNEL-ID` is the ID of the channel they want to join, given as hex string.
+Joining a channel is not possible if the channel already has two participants or if the other participant is the same Xaya account (`p/` name).

+After a second player joins a channel successfully, the on-channel game begins properly.